 The first thing you have to do when you’re in debt is to figure out what led you to be in debt in the first place.
 Sometimes, debt is necessary, and we have to use it to our advantage.

 An example of this necessary debt is taking out student loans to go to college to get a high paying job that requires a degree.
 This would be an instance where you going into debt was not something out of carelessness, but instead, out of the desire to pursue your career of choice.

 Another form of debt that you might have taken on for reasons to improve your life is buying your first home.
 Most people can’t afford a home outright, so they take on a 15- or 30-year mortgage.
-This type of debt is a necessity for most people, even if they pay it off sooner than later.
+This type of debt is necessary for most people, even if they pay it off sooner than later.

 The type of debt that gets us into trouble is from living a lifestyle that our income doesn’t support.
 This leads to credit card debt and a spiral of never being to keep up with our spending.
 This is the worst kind of debt.